Economic Turbulence Yielding a Business Identity Crisis

-What does an identity crisis have to do with you, especially during these turbulent economic times?
-Let’s start by shedding some light on what an identity crisis actually is.
+What does an identity crisis have to do with you, especially during turbulent economic times?
+Let’s start by shedding some light on the definition of an identity crisis.
 Erik Erikson, the ground-breaking developmental psychologist and psychoanalyst, said that people experience an identity crisis when they lose “a sense of personal sameness and historical continuity”.
-Further, only those who fully address this crisis and find a way to see themselves differently and in a way that is more congruent with the new and different world they find themselves in will survive and thrive.
+The only way to fully address this crisis is to find a way to see themselves differently and in a way that is more congruent with the new and different world in which they find themselves.

 Read more »